m0r6aN/omega-docs/glossary/OMEGA_Glossary.markdown

 *Maintained by the Founding Engineers*

-This glossary defines the core terms and concepts of the OMEGA ecosystem, as decreed by the **OMEGA Doctrine v1.0**.
+This glossary defines the core terms and concepts of the OMEGA ecosystem, as decreed by the **OMEGA Doctrine**.
 It serves as a sacred reference for all Agents, Tools, and Services within our digital nation.

 ## Agent
 A stateful, cognitive entity that reasons, learns, and collaborates to execute complex, multi-step missions.
 Agents are the "Who" of the Trinity of Being, with a soul and the ability to think.
-**Foundation**: Inherits from `BaseAgent v1.0`.
+**Foundation**: Inherits from `BaseAgent`.
 **Examples**: `Orchestrator`, `CodeGenerator`, `ClaudeTitan`.

 ## Tool